Zenvila/Zenvila.github.io/content/projects.md

 - Reduced system boot time by nearly 50%, significantly improving uptime and minimizing disruptions.
 - **Tools**: Kexec, Live Kernel Patching, Linux, C, Makefile

+### Digital Timetable System
+- Built a web-based solution to help students access their personalized class and exam timetables by entering their roll numbers.
+- Replaced manual PDF searching with a structured database using SQL joins and clean data entry.
+- Admin panel allows secure add, update, and delete operations, removing the need to resend PDFs for each update.
+- Ensured privacy by restricting users to view only their own data.
+- **Tools:** Python, SQLite3, SQLite Browser, Git

 ### Custom Cloud System
 - Designed and set up a self-built cloud system using Ubuntu Server.
 - Implemented real-time monitoring with Monit to ensure system stability and resource management.